 Strategy Eight: Reporting, audits and review

-Aim: To prepare annual reporting against the actions in the Domestic Wastewater Management Plan (this plan), and regular review and auditing of the plan.
+Aim: To prepare annual reporting against the actions in the wastewater management plan (this plan), and regular review and auditing of the plan.
 An audit of the plan is to be conducted every five years.